Submissions for The Journal

 Please supply event title, dates, location, and website.

-Text may be submitted as a Word document either on a CD or by email to firstname.lastname@example.org.
-Submissions should be formatted in the manner of recent issues of The Journal and in conformity with the information described below.
+Articles should be submitted as a Word document by email to email@example.com.
+The text should be formatted in the manner of recent issues of The Journal and in conformity with the information described below.
 Papers may be of various length, but long manuscripts of more than 10,000 words (unless capable of division into parts or of exceptional importance) are unlikely to be acceptable, whereas a short paper of 1,000 words may achieve early publication.

 If English is not your first language, manuscripts should be checked by an expert translator before they are submitted to The Journal for consideration.